5 min read

 Psychological-Safety-and-Accountability (1)-1

-In either case, stress and burnout are major issues.
-Feelings of not being valued or appreciated also rise to the top.
+In any of these three cases, stress and burnout are major issues.
+Feelings of not being valued or appreciated quickly rise to the top.
+Sometimes the stress becomes so ingrained that the team loses sight of the "elevator ride" entirely, focusing only on the weight of the climb.

 So how do you shift those in the Anxiety Zone into the High Achievement Zone?